cabrerahector/wordpress-popular-posts/readme.txt

 4. Wordpress Popular Posts Stats panel.

 == Changelog ==
+= 2.3.2 =
+* The ability to enable / disable the Ajax Update has been removed.
+It introduced a random bug that doubled the views count of some posts / pages.
+Will be added back when a fix is ready.
+* Fixed a bug preventing the cat parameter from excluding categories (widget was not affected by this).
+* FAQ section (Settings / Wordpress Popular Posts / FAQ) updated.
+* Added french translation.
+(Thanks, Le Raconteur!)

 = 2.3.1 =
 * Fixed bug caused by the sorter function when there are multiple instances of the widget.
 * Added check for new options in the get_popular_posts function.